adyen-examples/adyen-step-by-step-integration-workshop/README.md

 ```

 **Step 6.** Include the latest [Adyen.Web Dropin/Components](https://docs.adyen.com/online-payments/release-notes/) by adding embed script(`.js`) and stylesheet(`.css`) to `/resources/templates/layout.html`.
   - Including this allows you to access the AdyenCheckout instance in JavaScript.
-In this example, we use `Web Components/Drop-in v6.5.1`.
+In this example, we use [Web Components/Drop-in v6.5.1](https://docs.adyen.com/online-payments/release-notes/?tab=embed-script-and-stylesheet_2024-12-02-stax_2).